rome/tools/website/src/_includes/docs/getting-started.md

 ### Creating a Project

-A project is a folder and a configuration file.
-It tells Rome that the folder is your base directory and all files inside can be processed by Rome.

-To automatically create a project, you can use the [`rome init`](/docs/cli/commands/init) command:
+In order for Rome to find your files it needs a project configuration.
+To automatically create a project, you can use the [`rome init`](#rome-init) command:

 ```bash
 rome init
 ```

-This will lint, autofix, and format all the files in the directory, and create a `rome.rjson` that contains your project config.
+This will create a `rome.rjson` that contains your project config.
+This will also lint, autofix, and format all the files in the directory.

-Refer to [Project Configuration](/docs/project-config) for configuration options.
+Refer to [Project Configuration](#project-config) for configuration options.

 > Note: The `.rjson` extension.
-[RJSON](/docs/rjson) is a superset of JSON that supports more-concise syntax and features such as comments.
+[RJSON](#rome-json) is a superset of JSON that supports more-concise syntax and features such as comments.